 Similarly, changes and additions can be made to the game's set of policies without notice.

-"Intellectual property (IP) are legal property rights over creations of the mind, both artistic and commercial, and the corresponding fields of law.
-Under intellectual property law, owners are granted certain exclusive rights to a variety of intangible assets, such as musical, literary, and artistic works; ideas, discoveries and inventions; and words, phrases, symbols, and designs." (from Wikipedia)
+From Wikipedia: "Intellectual property (IP) are legal property rights over creations of the mind, both artistic and commercial, and the corresponding fields of law.
+Under intellectual property law, owners are granted certain exclusive rights to a variety of intangible assets, such as musical, literary, and artistic works; ideas, discoveries and inventions; and words, phrases, symbols, and designs."

-Basically, even in between the major plot points and events that we put together, we don't want a player's daily experience to be nothing but gaining points.
+Even in between the major plot points and events that we put together, we don't want a player's daily experience to be nothing but gaining points.
 We're happy to host small interactive events or conversations with non-player characters that are relevant to your character.
 These events can include:

 * Doing investigative work related to recent events or to some ongoing plot with your own character.